How to Study for the LSATadmin

-Many students have excelled on the LSAT by buying a couple books, perhaps, also watching some YouTube videos, and taking some practice tests to get ready for the LSAT.
+Many students have excelled on the LSAT by buying a couple books and perhaps also watching some YouTube videos or taking some practice tests to get ready for the LSAT.

 This option is best for those that are quick learners.
 There are a ton of books that cover the LSAT from A to Z. Here is a list of some great LSAT books.

 One of the major pros of self-study is the price.
-You only need a couple books – official prep tests as a necessity – and maybe an online program, such as 7Sage.
+You only need a couple books, official prep tests which are a necessity, and maybe an online program, such as 7Sage.

 There are a couple of cons though.

 If you don’t understand a question, then you have to figure it out yourself.
-There are some websites that help, such as LSAT Hacks, but that might not be enough for some.
+There are some websites that help, such as LSAT Hacks, but that might not be enough.

-Self-study is great for self motivated learners, but for those who like to procrastinate a more structured environment could be beneficial.
+Self-study is great for self motivated learners, but for those who tend to procrastinate a more structured environment could be beneficial.